 This LibGuide provides a guide to the tools available to the Cedar Crest community for research of religion.
 A link to the Religious Studies Department's website is provided to offer more information on the programs of study and courses offered, as well as internship and research opportunities.
 The LibGuide also provides samples and instructions for the access and use of books, eBooks, reference tools, journals and databases.

-Library databases and full-text articles may be accessed from off campus.
+Access library databases, ebooks, journals and full-text articles from off campus.

 Follow the directions below: